chrisr3403/Sep11-Freedom-Project/blog/entry01.md

  customizable.
 My learning of it has grown so much about it I do many tests like making ai to go to a certain position on the game code using kaboom.
 One of the many codes I know is animations for a sprite ```const bean = add([ sprite("bean", {// start with animation "idle" anim: "idle", }),])```
 This code is used for things such as idle animations in fact I am best known for doing idle animations for other coding programs.
+So what I tinkered with this code so far: ```const bean = add([ sprite("bean", {// start with animation "run" anim: "run", }),])``` this code instead of it taking the idle it's doing the running animation, when running its triggered when the player or Ai wants to do that animation.
 Learning how to make animations is easy throughout the years of my experence and Kaboom extended that experence for my own platformer to create games.
 In time I have devolped skills to know how to use my tool, skills such as knowing how to make more ai/sprites and make them also customizable.
 The skill was very good to learn because then I can use the skills I know when it comes to making more ai I can make levels in games to be harder each time you increase a level.